rich-iannone/weathervault/README.md

 - automatic conversion from UTC to local station time
 - support for different temperature units (Celsius, Fahrenheit, and Kelvin)
 - optional local data file caching with automatic cache detection
-- get access to the global ISD network of weather stations (29,000+ stations)
+- get access to the global ISD network of weather stations

 ## Installation